slowernews/wisdom-tldr/README.md

 social cartography, that draw the power relations, who's the decision maker. to whom people are speaking, and who is speaking

+weak managers believe if an employee becomes irreplaceable, they have become expendable.
+Keeping employees dispensable is weighed as far more important than keeping skilled talent.
+Read books written by managers for managers.
+Their actions aren't random or stupid.
 -->

 ===